prav2909/yolov1/readme.md

 4. utils.py: This file provides various helper functions, such as file reading and converting bounding box coordinates into the proper format.
 It's nothing extravagant, just some handy utilities.

-5. 'debug' folder: A sample folder with 10 images and labels to show you how the script expects the images and labels to be.
+5. 'debug' folder: Unzip the zip file.
+A sample folder with 10 images and labels to show you how the script expects the images and labels to be.

 With these files, you'll be on your way to running a YOLO model in no time!